Ra-Ra Zoo: Influence

-Founder Dave Spathaky was in semi retirement from 1994 but after surgery in 2008 is producing and occasionally performing as The Great Davido.
+Founder Dave Spathaky was in semi retirement from 1994 but after surgery in 2008 produced and occasionally performed as The Great Davido.
+Dave Spathaky died in 2023.

 Founder Stephen Kent is a renowned musician and alongside his performing hosts a weekly radio show of world music.

-Mark Digby and Ali Houiellebecq who met while in RRZ and formed 'La le les' which toured successfully for many years.
+Mark Digby (1963 - 2022) and Ali Houiellebecq who met while in RRZ and formed 'La le les' which toured successfully for many years.

 Longtime member Lindsey Butcher, dancer, juggler and aerialist subsequently formed Gravity & Levity.